Mother's Day Box Set BOGO - Use Code: MOMBOGO

 The truth is, powerful relief often comes from proven, FDA-recognized active ingredients like menthol and camphor.
 These ingredients work by creating cooling and warming sensations that temporarily override pain signals.
 When combined with other botanicals and advanced absorption technology, they can deliver incredible results.
 So, while CBD continues to be studied for its properties, it’s helpful to see it as one component of a much larger picture.
 The most effective formulas are those that work on multiple fronts, using a blend of ingredients that are each powerful in their own right.

-Exploring Effective, Evidence-Based Alternatives
+Exploring Other Evidence-Based Options

 Before you decide that CBD is a must-have, it’s worth looking at the evidence-based alternatives that have provided relief for decades.
 Ingredients like menthol and camphor are the workhorses of the topical world for a reason: they work.
 They are classified as counterirritants, meaning they create a sensation that distracts your brain from the feeling of pain.
 Many high-quality topicals build their formulas around these powerhouse ingredients.